 The Center School

-The Center School has served students with learning disabilities for more than 50 years.
-Most of the school’s 100 students in grades 3-12 are on the autism spectrum, and there’s a transition program for high school graduates up to age 21 who may not be ready to pursue college, a vocational school or enter the workforce.
+The Center School has served students with learning disabilities since 1971.
+Most of the school’s 100 students in grades 1-12 are on the autism spectrum, and there’s a transition program for high school graduates up to age 21 who may not be ready to pursue college and want to go to vocational school or enter the workforce.

 2 Riverview Dr., Somerset